Loading...

 Q How much should I budget for activities?

-Varies hugely: Free attractions (Gaya Street, Sabah State Mosque, nature walks) to MYR450/day for Sipadan diving.
+Varies hugely: Free attractions (Gaya Street, Sabah State Mosque, nature walks) up to a Sipadan diving day, where MYR450 covers Sabah Parks fees alone before the operator package.
 Budget average day: MYR150-300 (mix of paid attractions and free activities).
-Kinabalu (MYR150 park+permit), diving (MYR450/day), wildlife tours (MYR200-300/day).
+Kinabalu (MYR150 park+permit), diving (MYR450/day in park fees, package extra), wildlife tours (MYR200-300/day).

 Q What is "Touch n Go" eWallet everyone mentions?